-Our curriculum is through the Purple Mash scheme and this ensures that our children get a healthy mixed diet with clear focus on creativity and online safety.
+Our curriculum is taught through the DfE Teaching Computing scheme, and this ensures that our children get a healthy mixed diet with clear focus on creativity and online safety.
 Subject specific software-one-off programmes support teaching and learning across all years.

 Pupils will use technology safely and identify where to go for help and support when they have concerns.
-Our long term plan for online safety is interwoven with our computing curriculum.
+Our long-term plan for online safety is interwoven with our computing curriculum.